csev/dj4e/assn/paw_skeleton.md

     http://mdntutorial.pythonanywhere.com/catalog/

+When you visit the page,
-You should get an error, 'Page not found(404)'
+you *should* get an error, 'Page not found(404)'
 (<a href="paw_skeleton/webapp_final.png" target="_blank">Sample Image</a>).
-This is an incomplete web site at this point so that is normal.
+We are stopping this tutorial when the web site is still incomplete so that is normal.

 If You Are Keeping Your Projects GitHub
 ---------------------------------------